lipemat/advanced-sidebar-menu/readme.txt

 Manual Installation

-1. Upload the `advanced-sidbebar-menu` folder to the `/wp-content/plugins/` directory
+1. Upload the `advanced-sidebar-menu` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Drag the "Advanced Sidebar Pages Menu" widget Or the "Advanced Sidebar Categories Menu" widget into a sidebar.
+1. Drag the "Advanced Sidebar Pages Menu" widget or the "Advanced Sidebar Categories Menu" widget into a sidebar.

 == Screenshots ==